 In 2013, Mexican Marines apprehended Miguel Ángel Treviño Morales, the alleged cartel leader of Los Zetas.
-Authorities believe Morales is responsible for at least 72 murders in the 2010 San Fernando massacre.
+Authorities believe Morales is responsible for at least 72 slayings in the 2010 San Fernando massacre.
 Also known as “Z-40,” Morales reportedly executed perceived enemies of the cartel using the method of “The Stew,” or El Guiso.

 This execution style entails taking live victims and putting them in a 55-gallon drum.
 Then Morales would either boil them or douse them in a flammable liquid and set them afire.

 Face peeling has become a common practice in the Mexican Drug War as an effective scare tactic to rivals and would-be informants.
 In 2010, Guzmán, or El Chapo, recorded a video of him beheading Hugo Hernandez with a chainsaw.
 Afterward, the alleged Sinaloa cartel leader removed Hernandez’s face.

 Reportedly, he then affixed the victim's face to a soccer ball to add to his warning intended for the Juarez cartel.
 Mexican authorities recovered the soccer ball from the footsteps of city hall in Ciudad Juarez.
 The Sinaloa cartel included a note: "Happy New Year, because this will be your last."